Frequently Asked Questions

 What will my Young Artist learn during the training program?

-Our faculty includes senior and junior faculty and guest lecturers who will be coaching students in vocal and choral techniques, along with music theory and musicianship.
+Our faculty includes senior and junior faculty and guest lecturers who will be coaching students in vocal and choral techniques, piano and guitar, and music theory and musicianship.
 Additionally, we have master classes, round-table discussions, and presentations covering other musical topics such as auditions, music education, conducting, movement, improvisation, and composition.

 Why are there auditions for enrollment?